 Step 7: select the proper wash cycle

-Picking the right wash cycle can get confusing, especially with all the dials and settings on the machine.
+Picking the right wash cycle and finding the proper water temperature can get confusing, especially with all the dials and settings on the machine.
 Selecting the right setting on your machine depends on the:

 To get a rough idea of which cycle to use when, see our table below for a primer on laundry cycles.